madfish-solutions/quipuswap-farming/test.md

 1. `set_admin`:

    - ✅ should fail if not admin is trying to setup new pending admin;
-   - ✅ should setup new pending admin.
+   - ✅ should setup new pending admin by admin.

 2. `confirm_admin`: